N1vn0vem8er/cutetoolbox/README.md

 # CuteToolBox

 This application is a collection of various developer tools.
 It is inspired by [Dev Tool Box](https://www.github.com/aleiepure/devtoolbox).
+Cute Toolbox is currently under development and it is not fully released.
+Some features are not implemented and it may contain bugs.

 ## Tools